Lowrey "Festival" model FL

-Classic 1950s buzzwords "Hi-fidelity" and "Stereo" also feature prominently, despite that the FL cannot strictly be considered either.
+Classic 1950s buzzwords "hi-fidelity" and "stereo" also feature prominently, despite that the FL cannot strictly be considered either.
 "Hi-fidelity" refers to a high quality of reproduced sound, yet since the instrument creates its sounds from scratch, no reproduction occurs overall.
 You could argue that the amplifier and speakers are hi-fi when considered alone, which is true; however, it is trivial, since practically all organ amps and speakers are hi-fi by '50s standards, even from the early days of the '30s and '40s.
 In fact, the largest limiting factor in the fidelity of early sound equipment was usually the source itself, such as the 78rpm phonograph, tape or wire recorder, or low-bandwidth AM broadcast signal.
-It was only around the 1950s that really "hi-fi" sources came about, which were then able to fully exploit the existing amplification and transduction technology.
+It was only around the 1950s that really "hi-fi" sources became common, which were then able to fully exploit the existing amplification and transduction technology.